Last Modified: Nov 25, 2025

 UCS file downloads via REST API are incomplete and corrupted.
 MD5 checksum mismatch prevents UCS archive validation or restore.
 Automated backups or migrations using REST API may fail.
 Potential risk of data loss if corrupted UCS files are used for restore.

-Affected when downloading UCS files over the REST API (using HTTP Range headers) from BIG-IP.
-Most commonly seen with PowerShell 7 and other clients that download files in chunks.
+Downloading UCS files over the REST API (using HTTP Range headers) from BIG-IP.
+Most commonly seen when using PowerShell 7 and other clients that download files in chunks.
 Not observed with PowerShell 5 or when using SCP/SFTP.
-Occurs on affected TMOS versions before the implementation of the fix.

 Use alternate file transfer methods such as SCP or SFTP to download UCS files directly from /var/local/ucs/ on the BIG-IP system.